Bad Girl (Confessions of a Shopaholic song)

+"Bad Girl" is a song recorded by American girl group the Pussycat Dolls for the soundtrack of the film Confessions of a Shopaholic (2009).
+The song is about an addiction to shopping, and more specifically, buying shoes and handbags.

-"Bad Girl" is a song initially recorded by Barbadian singer Rihanna and American singer Chris Brown for the soundtrack of the film Confessions of a Shopaholic (2009).
-Their version of the song was excluded from the soundtrack, in favor of a version performed by the American girl group the Pussycat Dolls.
+The song was initially recorded by Barbadian singer Rihanna and American singer Chris Brown.
+Their version of the song was excluded from the soundtrack, in favor of a version performed by the Pussycat Dolls.
 Rihanna and Brown's version of the song was leaked on the internet on January 6, 2009.
-The song is about an addiction to shopping, and more specifically, buying shoes and handbags.
 Hollywood Records' decision to not include Rihanna and Brown's version was criticized by Ryan Brockington for the New York Post, but Michael Quinn for BBC Music was complimentary of the Pussycat Dolls' version.
 Rihanna and Brown's version charted at number 55 on the US Hot R&B/Hip-Hop Songs.

 Background

 "Bad Girl" was written by Jamal Jones, Chris Brown, Ester Dean, Darnell Dalton, Lamar Taylor and Jason Perry.
 Production of the song was helmed by Jones under his production name, Polow da Don.
 It was recorded by Rihanna and Brown for inclusion on the soundtrack album for the film Confessions of a Shopaholic (2009).

 In an interview with Jayson Rodriguez for MTV News, da Don explained how he conceptualized the song, saying "I came from a Jerry Bruckheimer meeting after seeing the movie, and they were telling us all the music they needed for all the scenes and the characters.
 So that night I went to the studio and I was telling Chris about (the meeting).
 And he was like, 'Let's get on it.'
 It was crazy, because Jerry Bruckheimer's dream was to have a song from Rihanna (for the movie), and I delivered Rihanna and Chris Brown in 24 hours.
 So they were like, 'Wow, that's crazy.'"
 He continued to explain how he, Rihanna and Brown developed the song in the recording studio, saying "When her, Chris and myself were in the room, it's fun.
 That's when the music isn't work at all.
 It's all freestyle.
 Chris comes up with an idea; I come up with one.
 Rihanna will weigh in.
 And we build."
-The song leaked on January 6, 2009.Their version of the song was excluded from the soundtrack, in favor of a version performed by the American girl group the Pussycat Dolls.
+The song leaked on January 6, 2009.
+Their version of the song was excluded from the soundtrack, in favor of a version performed by the American girl group the Pussycat Dolls.